28 More details about hypothesis testing

 • A small \(P\)-value does not mean the null hypothesis \(H_0\) is false, or that \(H_1\) is true.

-Hypothesis testing is about making a decision about a population using a sample.
+Hypothesis testing is about making a decision about a population using sample information.
 Since the sample is just one of countless possible samples that could have been observed, making an incorrect conclusion is always a possibility.

 • Incorrectly concluding that evidence supports the alternative hypothesis.
-Of course, the researchers do not know they are incorrect... but the possibility of making this mistake is always present when concluding that the evidence supports the alternative hypothesis.
+Of course, the researchers do not know they are incorrect, but the possibility of making this mistake is always present.
 This is a false positive, or a Type I error.

-• Incorrectly concluding that there is no evidence to support the alternative hypothesis.
-Of course, the researchers do not know they are incorrect... but the possibility of making this mistake is always present when concluding that there is no evidence to support the alternative hypothesis.
+• Incorrectly concluding there is no evidence to support the alternative hypothesis.
+Of course, the researchers do not know they are incorrect, but the possibility of making this mistake is always present.
 This is a false negative, or a Type II error.

 Ideally, neither of these errors would be made; however, sampling variation means that neither can ever be completely eliminated.
-In practice, hypothesis testing begins by assuming the null hypothesis is true, and hence places the onus on the data to provide compelling evidence in favour of the alternative hypothesis.
-This means researchers usually aim to minimising the chance of a Type I error.
+In practice, hypothesis testing begins by assuming the null hypothesis is true, and hence places the onus on the data to provide persuasive evidence in favour of the alternative hypothesis.
+This means researchers usually prioritise minimising the chance of a Type I error.

-A Type I error is like declaring an innocent person guilty (recall innocence is presumed).
+A Type I error is like declaring an innocent person guilty (recall: innocence is presumed in the judicial system).
 Similarly, a Type II error is like declaring a guilty person innocent.
-The law generally sees a Type I error as more grievous that a Type II error, just as in research.
+The law generally sees a Type I error as more grievous than a Type II error, just as in research.
+In general, larger sample sizes reduce the probability of making Type I and Type II errors.

 In general, communicating the result of a hypothesis test requires stating: